kozmoz/webcomponent-vue/README.md

 It is straightforward to use standard Web Components within Vue.
 The bindings and events still work as expected.

-This simple web component project illustrates the use of web components properties and events within a Vue application.
+This simple web component project illustrates the use of a web components with properties and events within a Vue application.

+All major browsers are supported, IE 11 included.

 ## Getting Started